CaringCaribou/caringcaribou/documentation/dump.md

 Timestamp: 1724010990.108550        ID: 0120    S Rx                DL:  8    96 02 00 07 00 00 ff 01     Channel: can0
 ```

-Example use of __dumping only messages with filtered arbitration ID 0x0a7:__
+Example of __dumping only messages with filtered arbitration ID 0x0a7:__
 ```
 $ caringcaribou dump -f output_filtered.txt 0x0a7